Human–robot collaboration: Shared Cooperative Activity

 Shared Cooperative Activity defines certain prerequisites for an activity to be considered shared and cooperative: mutual responsiveness, commitment to the joint activity and commitment to mutual support.
 An example case to illustrate these concepts would be a collaborative activity where agents are moving a table out the door, mutual responsiveness ensures that movements of the agents are synchronized; a commitment to the joint activity reassures each team member that the other will not at some point drop his side; and a commitment to mutual support deals with possible breakdowns due to one team member's inability to perform part of the plan.

 Joint Intention Theory

 Joint Intention Theory proposes that for joint action to emerge, team members must communicate to maintain a set of shared beliefs and to coordinate their actions towards the shared plan.
 In collaborative work, agents should be able to count on the commitment of other members, therefore each agent should inform the others when they reach the conclusion that a goal is achievable, impossible, or irrelevant.

 Approaches to Human-Robot Collaboration

-The approaches to human-robot collaboration include human emulation (HE) and human complementary (HC) approaches.
+The approaches to human-robot collaboration include human emulation (HE) and human complementarity (HC) approaches.
 Although these approaches have differences, there are research efforts to develop a unified approach stemming from potential convergences such as Collaborative Control.